theholocron/media-explorer/README.md

 ├── .github/                 # GitHub Actions and CI setup ├── .husky/                  # Git hooks (pre-commit, commit-msg, etc.)
-├── .storybook/              # Storybook setup for component, visual, and other tests ├── app/                     # Next.js app router setup; MSW integration; layout/page shells │   └── page/                # Next.js page entry points; shells that point to components ├── src/                     # Main source code
+├── .storybook/              # Storybook setup for component, visual, and other tests ├── app/                     # App router setup; MSW integration ├── src/                     # Main source code
 │   ├── lib/                 # Common components and hooks (like a utility or component library) │   └── media-explorer/      # Core feature component of the app